microbiome/OMA/23_multi-assay_analyses.md

 unsupervised method for integrating multi-omic data sets in a downstream analysis.
 It could be seen as a generalization of principal component analysis.
-Yet, with the ability to infer a latent (low-dimensional) representation, shared among the mutliple (-omics) data sets in hand.
+Yet, with the ability to infer a latent (low-dimensional) representation, shared among the multiple (-omics) data sets in hand.

 We use the R [MOFA2](https://biofam.github.io/MOFA2/index.html)